emqx/emqx-docs/en_US/security/authn/mongodb.md

 - %C：TLS certificate common name (the domain name or subdomain name of the certificate), valid only for TLS connections
 - %d：TLS certificate subject, valid only for TLS connections

-You can adjust the authentication query according to business to achieve more business-related functions, such as adding multiple query conditions and using database preprocessing functions.
+You can adjust the authentication query according to business needs to achieve more business-related functions, such as adding multiple query conditions and using database preprocessing functions.
 However, in any case, the authentication query must meet the following conditions:

-1. The query result must include the password field, which is used by EMQX Broker to compare with the client password
+1. The query result must include the password field, which is used by EMQX Broker to compare with the client password.
-2. If the salting configuration is enabled, the query result must include the salt field, which is used by EMQX Broker as the salt value
+2. If the salting configuration is enabled, the query result must include the salt field which is used by EMQX Broker as the salt value.
-3. MongoDB uses the findOne query command to ensure that the query results you expect are shown in the first data
+3. MongoDB uses the findOne query command to ensure that the query results you expect are shown in the first data.